 The problem was repeated with a body force increased by a factor of 10.
-The solutions are shown in Figure 13 to also show close agreement with the refining the mesh which exhibits the same behaviour as for the elastic case.
-The convergence plot for quadratic finite elements is not shown in this case as it experienced locking with a 3x3 quadrature scheme and reached machine precision in one step using reduced integration.
+The solutions are shown in Fig. 13 to also show close agreement with the analytical solution.
+Fig. 14 shows the convergence for these simulations when refining the mesh which exhibits the same behaviour as for the elastic case.
+The convergence plot for quadratic finite elements is not shown in this case as it experienced locking with a 3×3 quadrature scheme and reached machine precision in one step using reduced integration.